Let us have a look at the topics covered in this article:

 TCP/IP is broadly accessible and enables the most efficient network path to be defined as a routable protocol.

-Want to be a Certified Ethical Hacker.
-Join our Ethical Hacking Certification Course Today!
+Want to be a Certified Ethical Hacker?
+Join our Certified Ethical Hacking Training Today!

 TCP/IP Model Layers